 - General Partnership: A general partnership in Lithuania is a company formed by 2 or more people who bear unlimited responsibility for the business.
 All the partners of a general partnership are jointly liable for the debts or obligations of the company.

 - Limited Partnership: A limited partnership is similar to a general partnership, except that it has two types of partners: general members – who bear unlimited liability for the debts and obligations of the company, and limited members – who are liable only for their capital investment in the company, as specified in the Articles of Association.

 - Private Limited Liability Company: A private limited company, or private stock company, must have 1 to 250 shareholders, who bear limited liability for the business, and can be nationals or foreigners.
-The minimum authorized share capital for a private limited liability company is €2,500.
+A private limited liability company's minimum authorized share capital is €2,500.

 - Public Limited Liability Company: A public limited company, or public stock company, can have any number of shareholders, and its shares can be traded publicly.
 Its authorized capital must be at least €38,000.
 Unless there is a tort on the part of a shareholder, he/she is liable only to the extent of the money paid for one’s shares subscribed.

 - Branch: A foreign corporation can set up its branch office in Lithuania.
 Such an office can engage in business activities involving invoicing, contract signing or trade.

 - Representative Office: A representative office is allowed only to conduct market research or promote the business of its parent company.
 It is not authorized to conduct business or sign contracts in Lithuania.
 It is not subject to corporate tax.

 Following are the advantages of company setup in Lithuania: